cooervo/kubernetes-examples/python-bigquery-kubernetes-terraform-app/README.md

   - [ ] CRUD in python

 - [ ] Train a model in pytorch simple Q/A of fictional character
+- [ ] Use vars in k8s config files instead of hardcoded values such as project id

 ## Deployment notes: